Spectrum Health Headache Center

 Studies indicate that headache is one of the most common neurological complaints of patients in the outpatient setting.
 It affects more than 36 million Americans each year and can have a significant impact on your quality of life and the lives of the people with whom you surround yourself.

 We are proud to be the first comprehensive headache center within West Michigan, and we are excited for the opportunity to participate in your care.
 Our goal is to partner with you in creating an individualized treatment plan to improve your headaches and improve your quality of life.
 At the headache center, we take a multidisciplinary approach, meaning a team of individuals will care for you.
-Our team is made up of highly trained neurologists, nurse practitioners, registered nurses, licensed practical nurses and medical assistants.
+Our team is made up of highly trained neurologists, a pain psychologist, nurse practitioners, registered nurses, licensed practical nurses and medical assistants.
 Your medical team will all work together to give you the best care possible.
 You should be prepared for a treatment plan that includes lifestyle and behavior modification and counseling, psychological counseling and treatment, and medical management including both preventive and acute medication treatment options.

 Meet Our Team

 New Headache Patients

 In order to prepare our patients to the best of our ability and to ensure optimum response to the treatments that are available, all new patients are to complete the following steps prior to seeing our providers.

 About six to eight weeks prior to the consult appointment, we have patients attend our free one-hour education class, which we are now offering exclusively online.
 This class will cover an overview of what headache and migraine entail, discussion of lifestyle modifications that can impact headache, explanation of specific treatments available within the clinic and insight to how you can better prepare for your consult appointment.